island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 #### Draft

 Valid applicant will be able to advance to this state where they can start to look through their pre-filled income plan and make changes.
-If they already have an income plan at TR, make changes to that one they get to see a temporary calculation before sending in the updated income plan.
+If they already have an income plan at TR, they can make changes to it and see a temporary calculation before sending in the updated income plan.

 #### Tryggingastofnun submitted